Trying to figure out a way to sell online courses from your own website?

 Online course websites have exploded in popularity lately.
 That’s for a good reason—they’re a great way to share your knowledge with the world and maybe even make a little money while doing it.

-But even if you have the perfect idea for a course, you might not be sure how to go about actually creating your own course selling website.
+But even if you have the perfect idea for an online course, you might not be sure how to go about actually creating your own course selling website.

 In this detailed step-by-step guide, we’re here to help.
 We’re going to show you exactly how to create your own online course selling platform using the massively popular WordPress software and the Paid Member Subscriptions plugin.